t1/kub-ee/README.md

 ## New Requirements For The Deployer

 * Report to meta-deployer:
-  * Maybe Web-Sockets to push audits
+  * Web-Sockets to push audits
   * Load Metrics; by app & total
   * Put root bundle
 * Deployables _containing_ config bundle, or matching config bundle GAV with classifier `bundle`.